excellentingenuity/EloquentUUID/README.md

 [![Latest Unstable Version](https://poser.pugx.org/eig/eloquent-uuid/v/unstable)](https://packagist.org/packages/eig/eloquent-uuid)

-A Package for easily adding UUID's to Eloquent Models supporting Laravel 5.1, 5.2, and 5.3
+A Package for easily adding UUID's to Eloquent Models supporting Laravel 5.5+

 ## Usage
 To use UUID in an Eloquent Model install the package with: